National Emergency Management Agency (Mongolia): History

 The first civil defense in the country was established in 1964 as an affiliated service to the Mongolian People's Army.
-Emergency services in the country have dated back to 1922 when they were first formed at the initiative of the partisan leader Damdin Sükhbaatar.
+Emergency services in the country date back to 1922, when they were first formed at the initiative of the partisan leader Damdin Sükhbaatar.
 The unit established in the 1960s was known as the 122nd Civil Defense Battalion of the MPA as part of the expansion of the army.
 All citizens were obliged to participate in civil defense training organized by the Civil Defense Office of the Ministry of Defense.
 In 1982, there were 600 civil defense units in Mongolia.
 Since the 1980s, civil defense exercises have been directed toward the improvement of the operational stability of organizations and enterprises.
-The Law on the Civil Defense of Mongolia, adopted by the State Great Hural in 1994, stated that "civil defense is a complex of measures aimed at the prevention, protection and rescue of the population and their property from afflictions caused by mass destruction weapons".
-In 1997, the Mongolian Armed Forces had 20,000 military personnel, 500 of which were part of the civil defense forces.
-NEMA was established by the State Great Khural in June 2003 and is currently part of the Government of Mongolia.
+The Law on the Civil Defense of Mongolia, adopted by the State Great Hural in 1994, stated that "civil defense is a complex of measures aimed at the prevention, protection, and rescue of the population and their property from afflictions caused by mass destruction weapons".
+In 1997, the Mongolian Armed Forces had 20,000 military personnel, 500 of whom were part of the civil defense forces.
+NEMA was established by the State Great Khural in January 2004 and is currently part of the Government of Mongolia.
 In 2017, a chemical branch was formed.

 Organization

 General leadership and organizational structure

 The Prime Minister of Mongolia is assigned as the head of the civil defense while the defense minister as the Chairman of the State Permanent Emergency Commission.
-The governors of administrative areas (provinces, capital city, soums and districts), in their capacity as heads of local civil defense, are part civil defense system.
-It has branches in all 21 Aimags as well as the capital of Ulaanbaatar, which both serves as a NEMA division and the national headquarters.
+The governors of administrative areas (provinces, capital city, soums, and districts), in their capacity as heads of local civil defense, are part of the civil defense system.
+It has branches in all 21 Aimags as well as the capital of Ulaanbaatar, which serves as a NEMA division and the national headquarters.